Dutchento/m2-vatfallback/README.md

 - Magento 2.4

 ## Changelog
+[2.0.0] Add Official VIES as a service and don't use core Magento VIES request, added a caching service

 [1.5.0] Better error handling if services are unavailable, no next service checking if 100% sure invalid result

 [1.4.0] Refactor __constructors, decoupled validationservices from validator